-- Click on the link on the right at the top of this page to get a membership form which you can print off and then fill in.
+- Click on the link on the right at the top of this page to get a membership form (2 pages) which you can print off and then complete.
 The completed form can be given to the Membership Secretary at the meeting or by post to address given on the form.

 You can be assured of a warm welcome!

 Hoylake, West Kirby & District U3A October 2019